Welcome to the green heart of Italy on the ancient via Flaminia route

 As a host, we are looking forward to welcome WWOOFers to our 17th century home, with free room and board during your stay.
 Suited for visitors who want to connect with agriculture, organic food, and our sacred forest Bona Dea - together supporting sustainable living.

-If your are interested to become a WWOOFer at Casale Flaminia, for any enquiries please contact us here.
+If your are interested to stay as a WWOOFer at Casale Flaminia, you can contact us here.

 Free WiFi access is available throughout the premises, enabling remote working.